 1) Find a way to create purified water on a regular basis instead of buying bottled water in plastic containers.
-Otherwise you’re a walking environmental disaster.
-There are great purification products out there from SteriPEN, Grayl, Lifestraw, and Katadyn—to name a few.
-In places where you can drink the tap water, then do.
+Otherwise, you’re a walking environmental disaster instead of an eco-friendly traveler.

 3) Buy practical travel gear that lasts, not cheapo stuff that you’re going to have to toss in the trash halfway through your trip.
 If it’s manufactured in a low-impact way that’s nice too, but don’t get carried away thinking that’s a cure-all.
 (The stuff still has to get packaged and shipped to you.)
 Take Patagonia’s advice and really wear things out.
 Don’t believe the “new and improved” hype unless the technology is truly better or lighter.
 Often a new jacket or shoe style is just a fashion change.

-This is just a start, but it is part of an attitude that travelers of all budgets need to adopt: before looking outward at carbon credits, green hotel certifications, and sustainable tour practices, first take a look inward and honestly assess your daily consumption habits.
+This is just a start of becoming an eco-friendly traveler, but it is part of an attitude that travelers of all budgets need to adopt: before looking outward at carbon credits, green hotel certifications, and sustainable tour practices, first take a look inward and honestly assess your daily consumption habits.

 Then turn off the lights when you leave your room for the day, okay?